 Controversies

-- Faced intense scrutiny over health and fitness for office after his 2022 stroke and subsequent auditory processing challenges
+- Faced intense scrutiny over health and readiness for office after his 2022 stroke and ongoing auditory processing challenges.

 Top Donors